jhasselmann808/Chadarevian_2024_Neprilysin/README.md

   -   jsonlite

 The analysis steps that were taken include:
-  - Dataset quality control was performed on each individual sample using the process outlined in "2024_Chadarevian_NEP_Seurat_v5_QC.R" and the analysis parameters included in "Chadarevian_2024_NEP_SampleQCMetadata.xlsx"
+  - Dataset quality control was performed on each individual sample using the process outlined in "2024_Chadarevian_NEP_Seurat_v5_10X_QC.R" or "2024_Chadarevian_NEP_Seurat_v5_Parse_QC.R" and the analysis parameters included in "Chadarevian_2024_NEP_SampleQCMetadata.xlsx"
+      - 10X R script for Evans and Hasselmann datasets
+      - Parse R script for Cuprizone dataset
+          - This datasets also requires "XXXXX" and "XXXXX"
   - Sample merging and integration within each dataset using the relevant R scripts:
       - "2024_Chadarevian_NEP_Hasselmann_Seurat_v5_Integrated.R" for the Hasselmann et al. dataset
           - Will also require the "Hasselmann_TechnicalGenes.tsv" file